Justin Trudeau vowed to change politics. Now a scandal may doom him.

 The charismatic and photogenic politician made headlines for everything from his feminist views to his tattoos and past jobs — which include being a bungee-jumping coach.

-While his late father Pierre Trudeau governed the country for the vast majority of 1968 until 1984, the chances of Justin Trudeau winning a second term later this year appear to be dimming amid the biggest crisis of his political career.
-The scandal has already cost the 47-year-old his top aide and best friend, as well two of his most high-profile female Cabinet ministers.
+While his father, Pierre Trudeau, governed the country for the vast majority of 1968 until 1984, the chances of Justin Trudeau winning a second term this year appear to be dimming amid the biggest crisis of his political career.
+The scandal has already cost Trudeau his top aide and best friend, as well two of his highest-profile female Cabinet ministers.

 Here is a look at what happened — and what might happen next.